NickSwainston/mwa_search/README.md

 ### Installing

 To install you must put the bin directory into your PATH and PYTHONPATH.
-So add these to your .bashrc replacing \<your\_install_directory\> with the directory that you clone the repository
+So add these to your .bashrc replacing \<your\_install_directory\> with the directory that you clone the repository and \<search\_directory\> with where you would like your search pipeline products.

 ```
 export PATH=${PATH}:<your_install_directory>/blindsearch_scripts/bin/
 export PYTHONPATH=${PYTHONPATH}:<your_install_directory>/blindsearch_scripts/bin/
+export BLINDSEARCH_WORK_DIR=<search_directory>
 ```

 If you would like to use my blindsearch database add: